12 Affordable Art Journal Supplies

 6. Black waterproof fine markers.
 I like Micron – sizes 08/05 and 02-01.
 I also use Faber-Castell Pitt pens, and love them too.
 You’ll use these for all kinds of drawing, mark making, writing, etc. Make sure whichever you choose that you do get waterproof ones.
 This means you can paint/draw over top without it smearing – an important quality for creating mixed media.

 7. Both wet and dry adhesives.
-My preference for a wet adhesive is matte medium, or just a glue stick if I’m being lazy.
+My preference for a wet adhesive is matte medium, or just an extra-strength glue stick if I’m being lazy.
 Matte medium is also another way of life.
 What is matte medium?
 Well, it’s actually a transparent paint-like medium that artist’s add to acrylic paint to render their finished paint with a matte effect – meaning no shine or gloss when their paint dries.
 This is what it was created for.
 However, matte medium is incredibly versatile and can be used as an adhesive as well.
 It’s popular for collaging, especially when using materials like tissue paper, vellum, or any other fine transparent paper.
 As for a dry adhesive, get a tape runner.
-They’re in the scrapbooking section and look like white out tape.
+They’re in the scrapbooking section and look like white-out tape.
 But this stuff is basically dry glue.
 It is amazing for materials you do not want to warp (like they would from a wet adhesive.)
 I use these more often than not for literally every page I glue something down on.

 8. An old favourite magazine.
 Make sure it has images/style you love!
 It can be a lifestyle, fashion, music, art magazine.
 I love Nylon, Vogue, Flow, Mollie Makes and Dote magazine.
 The biggest factor is lots of images, great colour and texture.
 As long as it’s a magazine that has content that inspires you and you don’t mind cutting up – it’s perfect!

 9. White card stock.
 This seems super basic, but white cardstock is the workhorse of art journaling.
 It can hold up to both acrylic and watercolour paints (with wildly varying results, in the best way), and is a great substrate for creating your own elements.
 You can print off images on it, create drawings on it, try new techniques on it, basically it’s wonderfully versatile.
 I also use it to protect other pages by putting it behind the page I’m working on so that excess paint doesn’t get on to anything I don’t want it.
 I also use it as a paint palette, a sketchbook, a place to clean my brushes (which can make for amazing collage fodder!!)
-It sounds funny to gush on about card stock, but it really is one of my absolute must have items.
+It sounds funny to gush on about card stock, but it really is one of my absolute must-have items.

 10. Palette knife/old credit card/gift card.
 For spreading paint on paper in a super thin layer.
 Sometimes even the best thicker paper can’t handle a thick coat of paint.
 You can use an old credit/gift card for this, I have several, and it works great for spreading out paint!Typically I use this when I’m priming a page with gesso, since it will seal the page and prevent any bleeding.
 It’s also great fun to scrape paint across your page and get some wonderful texture from it.